 David earned his bachelor’s degree in psychology from the University of Illinois and his master’s and doctorate in psychology from the University of Houston.

-Joy Schwartz, Vice President of Marketing, heads a team responsible for conveying JUF’s identity and message to Chicago and the world via ever-expanding channels – ranging from print, email, the web and social to video, advertising, speeches, outside media and more.
+Joy Schwartz, Chief Marketing Officer, heads a team responsible for conveying JUF’s identity and message to Chicago and the world via ever-expanding channels – ranging from print, email, the web and social to video, advertising, speeches, outside media and more.

 Joy joined JUF in 2017, bringing broad experience from the world of advertising and marketing.
 She was President of the Chicago office of Havas Worldwide global advertising and marketing, and also held leadership roles at several other major agencies and exclusive boutique firms.
 Her clients have included Citibank, Kraft, Sprint, Reynolds Wrap, S.C.
 Johnson and other industry leaders, as well as national nonprofits such as AARP.
 She also was Chief Marketing Officer for a path-to-college company serving student athletes.